QuickFixes/qf1-dancemoves/README.md

     * **This is what GitHub means by social coding**

 ### Onward and upward
 - [ ] How's your site looking?
-Wicket.
+Wicked.
 Why not publish it to the real live InterWebs using [GitHub Pages][ghpages]?

 ## A list of everyone's favorite dance moves